mnot/I-D/json-home/draft.md

 status
 ------

+* Resource Hint Name: status
-Hints the status of the resource.
+* Description: Hints the status of the resource.
+* Specification: [this document]

 Content MUST be a string; possible values are: